mesonbuild/meson/docs/markdown/Build-options.md

 An integer option contains a single integer with optional upper and lower values that are specified with the `min` and `max` keyword arguments.

-Available since Meson version 0.45.0.
+This type is available since Meson version 0.45.0.

 ### Arrays